aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 #### 2.2 Timer Precision

 JavaScript timers delays are often imprecise, which means that they are unreliable for measuring actual time passed.

+Setting timer delays of less than 15 can cause browser locking in IE, so the smallest recommended delay is 25 milliseconds (which will end up as either 15 or 30) to ensure a delay of at least 15 milliseconds.